sajeed11/anime_vault.v2/README.md

 Welcome to our anime repository!
 This repository is dedicated to showcasing a list of anime sorted by popularity, presented in card form.
 It's built using Next.js, making it a great resource for learning server-side actions.

+Already I've done some changes to the base code of Adrian Hajdin, first following his tutorial on YouTube and second adding the charachters page.
+Here's the link of the repo that I've started from: [Starting Repo](https://github.com/sajeed11/anime_vault)

 ## New Features

 From Adrian Next.js project in YouTube, I want to add some new features to better understood server-actions and more stuff in Next.js and Typescript.